Polymer Clay Trinket Dishes, Forms, and Rims

 Sculpey's ring-dish project uses a small bowl form as a decorative dish reference point.
 A shallower form often helps keep the walls from stretching too aggressively and often matches the use case better for rings, studs, keys, and small keepsakes.

-Shallow bowl form with clearly oven-safe material details helps keep the curve predictable while you shape the dish.
+Shallow oven-safe glass or metal bowl form helps keep the curve predictable while you shape the dish.
 If you plan to bake on the form, verify the exact material and size in the listing, confirm it is oven-safe for that use, keep it dedicated to clay work, and match the rim profile to the depth you want.

 Shape The Rim After The Curve Is Seated